Notes of a Conscientious Objector

 One way, is to fit it into a narrative, a story.
 So our news sources (all of them) frame the facts according to a narrative, whether progressive or conservative, red or blue, Republican or Democrat.
 As an information management tool, it is understandable.
 As a citizenship practice, it is dubious.

-Being of liberal bent, I incline toward the former interpretation of the Georgia law.
+Being of liberal bent, I incline toward the interpretation of the Georgia law that sees it as a Republican bid to disenfranchise eligible voters.
 But I note that one whom we sainted two months ago, Georgia election official, Gabriel Sterling, who then called out Trump’s “Big Lie,” now says that those shouting “Jim Crow” are trading in fabrications no different than those of Trump and his “big lie.”

 Should I cheer the businesses that jumped in, i.e. Coca-Cola, Delta and Major League Baseball?
 Or should I regret their action as unnecessarily adding fuel to the fire, and freighting consumer choices as political declarations?
 Our life, it seems to me, is already over-politicized.